 A primary role of the library is to develop and provide access to collections that address the information, leisure and research needs of the community.
 The collections include: print and non-print material as well as electronic databases and Internet resources.
 Materials are acquired and de-acquisitioned according to collection development plans which work on a three year cycle.
-The Library started to introduce DVDs to the collection in 2002 and by 2006 the collection was large enough to increase the 2-day borrowing limit to 7 days.
+The Library started to introduce DVDs to the collection in 2002 and by 2006 the collection was large enough to change the 2-day limit to 7 days.

 In 2004 the Library subscribed to 5 electronic subscription databases which provided access to 2,500 full-text articles in magazines, newspapers and reference books.
-In 2005 the Library, joined the Large Public Library Electronic Resource Consortium and databases were increased from 5 to 22 providing access to 16,521 full-text magazines, newspapers, reference materials, maps and pictures.
+By 2005 the Library, as part of the Large Public Library Electronic Resource Consortium the databases increased the databases from 5 to 22 providing access to 16,521 full-text magazines, newspapers, reference materials, maps and pictures.
 In 2006 at no additional cost to the operating budget the Library acquired 250 electronic reference books.

-Starting in July 2006 the Library provided access to 15 general databases funded by the Government of Ontario's, Knowledge Ontario project.
+Starting in July 2006 and for a period of two years the Library also provides access to a 15 general databases which are funded by the Government of Ontario's Knowledge Ontario project.

 The Library provides 24/7 access to the online catalogue, patron records and full-text electronic databases.
-Patrons are able to reserve and renew items and an automated telephone messaging system notifies clients of overdues and holds.
+Patrons are able to reserve and renew items and an automated telephone messaging system notifys clients of overdues and holds.
 In 2000 the library was open 7,978.5 hours annually.
 Without increasing staff the Library has been able to increase hours by 9.2% to 8,719.5.
 In 2006 the Branches hours were revised to improve evening access.